 - advice on practical matters such as parking and expenses

 - a needs assessment after the trial, including referral to other agencies if required.

 - case-specific information

 - information about the criminal justice system in general

 - support and referrals to voluntary organisations that may be able to help you.

 VIA is run by the Crown Office and Procurator Fiscal Service.
 Your local Procurator Fiscal’s Office can put you in touch with the local VIA representative

-The Victims of Crime in Scotland website provides comprehensive information, including guidance on reporting crime, seeking support and sentencing.
+The Victims Support website provides comprehensive information, including guidance on reporting crime, seeking support and sentencing.